What are Srotas in Ayurveda?

-According to the Ayurvedic pathology, the diagnosis of the disease is based on malfunctioning of any of the three biological humours.
+According to the Ayurvedic pathology, the diagnosis of the disease is based on malfunctioning of any of the three biological humors.
 One humour creates spill-over effect in the human body.
 The disease having roots in one of the biological humour can travel though the channels of circulation and reach site of another biological humour.
 Aggravated biological humours obstruct the channels of circulation thus creating hindrance in the transportation of the fluids.

 Classification of channels of circulation

 According to Ayurvedic anatomy, men contain thirteen groups of channels of circulation.
-Women, on the other side have fifteen channels of circulation:-
+Women, on the other side have fifteen channels of circulation.

 1. Pranavahastrotas (Air Channels of Circulation)

 The site for Pranavahastrotas is the heart and the gastrointestinal tract.
 They are responsible for proper circulation of oxygen to the tissues.
 When Pranavahastrotas are obstructed, respiratory ailments, anxiety-neurosis and impending fear are the presenting features.

 2. Annavahastrotas (Food Channels of Circulation)

 The site for Annavahastrotas is the stomach and left side of upper abdomen.
 The chief function is transportation of food in the digestive tract.
 When these are obstructed, loss of appetite, dyspepsia, emesis and anorexia, are the presenting features.